Daniel Farson: 1950s

-However, Wentworth Day's appearances came to an end when he claimed that all homosexuals should be hanged.
+However, Wentworth Day's appearances came to an end when he said all homosexuals should be hanged.
 Farson insisted that the episode of People in Trouble in which Wentworth Day had made those remarks – concerning transvestism – was scrapped before it had been completed.
 He publicly insisted that the Independent Television Authority would ban it; in reality Farson was terrified that Wentworth Day would attempt to bring him to trial.
 After this, Farson immediately froze Wentworth Day out of his life and his programmes.

 Farson's broadcasting career, however, continued to flourish.
 Farson's Guide to the British (1959–1960) took a critical eye at a nation in transition and was the first public expression of his long-term quest for the true identity of Jack the Ripper.
 Other series included Farson in Australia (1961) and Dan Farson Meets ...
 (1962), which usually featured popular singers of the time.
 The one-off programme Beat City (1963) was an atmospheric evocation of the Liverpool scene which had given birth to The Beatles and the sociological factors which had brought it into being.
-In 1960, he helmed Living For Kicks, a documentary about the frustrations and uncertainties of British teenagers in the post-Elvis, pre-Beatles era.
+In 1960, he helmed Living For Kicks, a documentary about the frustrations and uncertainties of British teenagers in the Beat Music era, in which Duffy Power was interviewed.

 The Daily Sketch, a tabloid paper then owned by Associated Newspapers (who were the "Associated" in Associated-Rediffusion, although they had sold their stake in the company by this time), led the chorus of revulsion to the documentary.
 The Daily Mirror responded with a defence of British teenagers; a considerable war of words then developed between the two papers, with the Mirror's well-remembered TV commercials ("The Daily Mirror backs the young!") representing its position on the matter.

 1960s

 In 1962 Farson made a documentary for Associated-Rediffusion about pub entertainment in the East End of London where he lived, called Time Gentlemen Please (this led directly to the company's later series Stars and Garters, with which Farson was not, however, personally involved).
 Soon after this he bought a pub, The Waterman's Arms, in the East End with the explicit intent of reviving old-time music hall, but it failed.
-He later claimed that the money he lost would have been enough to buy a row of houses at the time (1963).
+He later said the money he lost would have been enough to buy a row of houses at the time (1963).

 By the end of 1964 he had resigned from Associated-Rediffusion (by then renamed Rediffusion London).
 He kept a lower public profile for the rest of his life.
 He moved from London to live in his parents' house in Devon (his father had died in 1960), but continued to make regular visits to the pubs and drinking clubs of Soho.